 A guide to super visa insurance for visiting parents and grandparents

 Many Canadian citizens and permanent residents started their life in the country as immigrants.
-As they put down roots and build that life, whether it be buying their first homes or starting families, they often want their parents or grandparents to join them in Canada.
+They may put down roots to build their new life, like buying their first house or starting families.
+But they also often want their parents or grandparents to come visit them.

 What is a super visa?

-To be eligible for a super visa the applicant must:
+To be eligible for a super visa, the person applying must:

 - Be the parent or grandparent of a Canadian citizen or Canadian permanent resident

-- Have a letter written by their child or grandchild ensuring they will provide financial support for the visa-holder during their stay
+- Have a letter written by their child or grandchild stating that they will provide financial support to the visa-holder during their stay

-- Provide a copy of their relative’s Canadian passport or Permanent Resident Card (PR Card).
+- Provide a copy of their child or grandchild’s Canadian passport or Permanent Resident Card (PR Card)

-- Take a medical exam and show proof they are medically admissible into Canada
+- Take a medical exam and show they are healthy enough to enter the country

-- Provide documents showing they have sufficient medical insurance from a Canadian insurance company; this is sometimes called super visa insurance
+- Provide proof that they have adequate insurance coverage from a Canadian insurance company (super visa insurance)

 What is super visa insurance?

-Minimum requirements for a super visa insurance policy:
+The minimum requirements a super visa insurance policy has to meet are:

-- The policy must be valid for at least one year from the applicant’s arrival in Canada
+- Must be valid for at least one year from the date the visa-holder arrives in Canada

-- The policy needs to cover emergency medical care, possible hospitalization, and repatriation
+- Must cover emergency medical care, possible hospitalization, and repatriation

-- The policy must be valid and available for review by an immigration official each time the visa-holder enters Canada
+- Must be active and available for review by an immigration official each time the visa-holder enters Canada

 Do you need super visa insurance?